tinitiate/aws-solutions-architect/storage/Snowball_Snowmobile.md

   - GPS tracking, alarm monitoring
   - 24/7 video surveillance
   - an optional escort security vehicle while in transit
   - All data is encrypted with 256-bit encryption keys you manage through the AWS Key Management Service and designed for security and full chain-of-custody of your       data.
   - Snowmobile pricing is based on the amount of data stored on the truck per month.

+## Snowball vs Snowmobile
+- To migrate large datasets of 10PB or more in a single location, you should use Snowmobile.
+For datasets less than 10PB or distributed in multiple locations, you should use Snowball.
+- If you have a high speed backbone with hundreds of Gb/s of spare throughput, then you can use Snowmobile to migrate the large datasets all at once.
+If you have limited bandwidth on your backbone, you should consider using multiple Snowballs to migrate the data incrementally.
+- Snowmobile does not support data export.
+Use Snowball/Snowball Edge for this cause.